ausnews/ausnews-search/README.md

  ```

 ## Architecture
-The entire application is deployed to GKE and the set of applications and deployment can be reproduced.
+The entire application is deployed to kubernetes and the set of applications and deployment can be reproduced.

 ```
                   ┌─────────┐             ┌─────────────┐